All products are independently selected by our editors. If you buy something, we may earn an affiliate commission.

 Beyond official shows, Milan Fashion Week unfolds through an intricate programme of private and semi-private events.

 Designers host intimate dinners, brands stage immersive installations, and international publications curate invitation-only receptions.
-Many events take place in palazzi, rooftop venues, and converted industrial spaces, reflecting Milan’s architectural diversity.
+Many gatherings take place in historic palazzi, rooftop venues, galleries, and converted industrial spaces, reflecting Milan’s architectural diversity.

-Together, these gatherings transform Milan into a continuous social and professional stage from morning fittings to late-evening receptions.
+Together, these gatherings transform Milan into a continuous social and professional stage from morning appointments to late-evening receptions.

 Dressing for Milan Fashion Week